Borghese-Gladiator/angular-tour-of-heroes/README.md

 - You refactored a tightly-coupled master/detail view into a routed detail view
 - You used router link parameters to navigate to the detail view of a user-selected hero
 - You shared the HeroService among multiple components

+6. Get Data from a Server
+- You added the necessary dependencies to use HTTP in the app
+- You refactored HeroService to load heroes from a web API
+- You extended HeroService to support post(), put(), and delete() methods
+- You updated the components to allow adding, editing, and deleting of heroes
+- You configured an in-memory web API
+- You learned how to use observables

 ## Angular CLI README
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.